nicochart/AerialHell/README.md

 The Aerial Hell mod is still in development, but is already available on CurseForge : https://www.curseforge.com/minecraft/mc-mods/aerial-hell

+If you need information, there is a Wiki available here (on github) : https://github.com/nicochart/AerialHell/wiki

 If you want to chat about the mod or chat with me, come on discord!
 (My server: https://discord.gg/dthhGtn, my nickname: "nicochart").

 -----